 I wholeheartedly believe in school choice whether it is public or private.
 Each student’s needs and interests are unique.
 Parents deserve the right to choose the best education for their children that helps the student to thrive academically.

 Education is critical to each child’s future success in life and quite often it is the student that gets left behind in the public/private school debate.
 Let’s not put politics and the pressure of education groups/teachers’ unions ahead of children

 There is no greater predictor of student achievement and success than the quality of instruction and parental involvement.
 Although there is little (if anything) we can do to get parents engaged in their child’s education, we must do all we can to hire and retain the best and the brightest teachers.
-With the focus on the new education standards, I think we need to focus primarily on quality teachers.

 I am a strong supporter of the 2nd Amendment and have consistently earned an “A” rating from the NRA.